Toggle switch

-Creates a toggle switch with CSS only.
+Create a toggle switch using HTML & CSS

 <input type="checkbox" id="toggle" class="offscreen" />